 If you have very specific questions about your prospective application to Tulane Law School, you may schedule a 20-minute appointment with a member of the admissions team.
-We strongly encourage you to consider attending a Group Q&A session first, but if your questions are unique to your current circumstances, this would be a good option.
-Please note, that members of the admissions staff will not be able to assess your chances of admission, give you feedback on your current application materials, or review the reasons for a prior denial of admission.
+We strongly encourage you to watch the Application Process video before scheduling an appointment.
+Please note that members of the admissions staff will not be able to assess your chances of admission, give you feedback on your current application materials, or review the reasons for a prior denial of admission.
 Additionally, we do not offer evaluative interviews as part of our admissions review process so your appointment is only designed to provide you information and answer any questions you may have about our programs or application process.

 Other Opportunities to Connect